kentcdodds/old-kentcdodds.com/content/blog/testing-implementation-details/index.md

 - [React Hooks and Suspense Playlist on Egghead.io](http://kcd.im/hooks-and-suspense) — I made a free playlist of ~35 minutes worth of videos to demo React Hooks and Suspense.
 Includes two videos about testing hooks!
-- [WPACK.IO](https://wpack.io/) — wpack._io_ is a fine-tuned
+- [WPACK.IO](https://wpack.io/) — _wpack.io is a fine-tuned
-  _webpack/browser-sync_ configuration made specifically for _WordPress Theme and Plugin Development_.
-It gives a fine Developer Experience (DX) and a single dev dependency for all your*javascript* and _css/sass/scss_ bundling.
+  webpack/browser-sync configuration made specifically for WordPress Theme and Plugin Development.
+It gives a fine Developer Experience (DX) and a single dev dependency for all your javascript and css/sass/scss bundling._
 - [Lessons from Java for testing in React](https://www.vidyasource.com/blog/2018/10/21/lessons-from-java-for-testing-in-react/) — Really interesting take on my
   [shallow rendering](https://blog.kentcdodds.com/why-i-never-use-shallow-rendering-c08851a68bb7)